ppremru/LaunchFieldKitAdoption/tips-ansible-run.md

 ### Troubleshooting Dependencies

 * **"Not Found" Errors**
   * Check paths: Ensure `ansible.cfg` or environment variables correctly point to your `roles_path` and `collections_paths`.
   * Verify installation: Confirm `ansible-galaxy` ran successfully and files exist (e.g., in `~/.ansible/collections`).
   * Typos: Double-check spelling of role/collection names.
 * **Execution Order Issues**
   * Role dependencies: Remember `meta/main.yml` dependencies run before the role that declares them.
   * Roles in a play's `roles`: section execute in listed order.
   * Handlers: Handlers only run when notified and at the end of a play (or specific points).
 * **Version Conflicts**
-   * Pin versions: Use `requirements.yml` to explicitly pin versions (e.g., `collection_name: "==1.2.3"`) to avoid unexpected updates.
+  * Pin versions: Use `requirements.yml` to explicitly pin versions (e.g. `collection_name: "==1.2.3"`) to avoid unexpected updates.
 * **Debugging Tools**
   * debug module: Insert `debug: var: my_variable or msg: "..."` tasks to inspect variable values and task output.
   * Use ansible-core options
     * `--check`  Perform a dry run to see what would happen without making changes.
     * `--start-at-task`  Control playbook execution flow for focused troubleshooting.
     * `-vvv` View detailed output.